carrotflakes/gilder/README.md

 4. Testing:

-When running the tests with the golden files present, the behavior is similar to that of a regular test.
-The actual output of the test is compared against the stored golden files, and if they match, the test is considered to pass.
+When running the tests with the golden files present, the behavior is the same as a regular test.

 ``` shell
 cargo test
 ```

+The macro will raise an error if it detects a change in value.

 5. Updating the golden files: